American Heart Month

-Valentine’s Day isn’t the only reason for heart-shaped decor this February.
-Right now, we’re in the midst of American Heart Month — the more anatomically correct of the two February holidays — and Mercy Urgent Care wants to remind you to keep heart health in mind this month and all year long.
+Valentine’s Day isn’t the only reason for heart-shaped decor this month.
+February is American Heart Month — the more anatomically correct of the two February holidays — and Mercy Urgent Care wants to remind you to keep heart health in mind this month and all year long.

 So what can you do — both for your heart and the hearts of your loved ones?